 PE will continue to take place on a Wednesday and Friday with Soccer 2000, please ensure your child has the correct PE kit in school.
 White round neck t-shirt, shorts (black or navy) and black pumps.
 Both PE lessons will be taught by Soccer 2000 and will cover a range of skills.
 It would also be appreciated if all uniform (including PE kit and pumps) is labelled with your child’s full name and class.
-Please can we remind parents that no jewellery should be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
+Please can we remind parents that jewellery should not be worn in school with the exception of stud earrings, and in line with Health and Safety guidelines these should not be worn on PE days.
 Children may be asked to remove earrings before PE sessions.
 Long hair should also be tied back.

 We look forward to an extremely productive 2021!
 As ever, if you have any questions, please do not hesitate to contact us.

 Year 2 Teacher

 Year 2 children had a fantastic visit at the B.C.L.M.
 They were greeted by a costumed tour guide, Carol, who showed and explained what life was like to live and work in one of the world’s most heavily industrialised landscapes.
 Sparks flew as the children observed a chain maker forging a link and stomachs rumbled at the smell of the fish and chip shop which served chips as they did in 1930.